bhong35/hratx45-bartr/readme.md

 The application was deployed on AWS Elastic Beanstalk.
 The PostrgresQL database was hosted on AWS RDS.

-- This microservice is not currently deployed
+- This application is not currently deployed

 ## Requirements